 The Administration for Children and Families is a division of the U.S. Department of Health and Human Services that provides programs targeting children, families, and communities.
 It also works with and provides funding to tribal communities throughout the United States.

-The American Public Human Services Association is a nonprofit organization that provides programs to assist families improve their lives through programs related to healthcare, housing, employment, and more.
+The American Public Human Services Association is a nonprofit organization that provides resources to help families and communities improve their lives through programs related to healthcare, housing, employment, and more.

-U.S. Department of Labor-created online resource that provides government benefit eligibility information, allowing individuals to determine their potential eligibility for over one thousand government-funded benefit and assistance programs.
+U.S. Department of Labor-created online resource that provides government benefit eligibility information, allowing individuals to determine their potential eligibility for over one thousand state and federal benefit and assistance programs.

 The Center for Economic and Policy Research is an economic policy think-tank that promotes democratic debate on economic and social issues affecting democracy in the United States.

 A non-partisan anti-poverty nonprofit national organization that develops programs for reducing poverty and increasing opportunities for people of color.